megatux/BLACKVOID/README.txt

 A: This game made with DragonRuby Game Toolkit in Ruby programming language, It uses the fast and minimal Ruby implementation mruby and well-known library SDL2, You can get it here: https://dragonruby.org/toolkit/game

 Q: Can i have source code?
-A: Even i didn't uploaded it to GitHub, Working on fixing touch for Android and if well i would release and put link so come back later :)
+A: Yes it's on GitHub and licensed under MIT, From here: https://github.com/Rabios/BLACKVOID

 ================================================================
 BLACKVOID - GAME CONTROLS